Welcome to Volume 4 of Executed to Suppress His Message.

 But what will Christians be doing in the Kingdom?
 And why does our Lord consider this calling to the Kingdom greater than our personal salvation and eternal lives?
 We can begin to find the answers in a Biblical passage that records a heartfelt discussion between Jesus and His twelve disciples, the day before Jesus was executed.

 The scene is the last Passover supper.
 In a matter of hours Jesus would be arrested, dragged through the streets, brutally tortured and then murdered.
-So if there ever was a time when Jesus wanted His followers to focus their attention on His extraordinary sacrifice, this surely was that time.
+So if there ever was a time when the Lord wanted His followers to focus their attention on His extraordinary sacrifice, this was surely it.
 And indeed, Jesus did discuss the body and blood of His sacrifice, and how He wants His disciples to remember what He gave for them.

 But then Jesus changed the subject and focused on something else.
 Luke 22:28-30 records what He said:

-You are those who have stood by Me in My trials; and just as My Father has granted Me a kingdom, I grant you that you may eat and drink at My table in My kingdom, and you will sit on thrones judging the twelve tribes of Israel (Luke 22:28-30).
+You are those who have stood by Me in My trials; and just as My Father has granted Me a kingdom, I grant you that you may eat and drink at My table in My kingdom, and you will sit on thrones judging the twelve tribes of Israel.

 You can bet your next paycheck that this got the apostles’ attention!

-Remember, this conversation was only hours before Jesus prayed in such agony that He sweat blood.
-This was one of the most crucial times in Jesus’ human life.
-And at his critical juncture of His life, what did Jesus share with His disciples?
+Remember, this conversation took place only hours before Jesus prayed in such agony that He sweat blood.
+It was one of the most crucial times our Lord’s human life.
+But at his critical juncture of His life, what did Jesus share with His disciples?

 Did He go on and on about the greatness of His sacrifice?